EMDevelop/bowling-scorecard/README.md

 As a Player
 So that I can be rewarded for hitting all 10 pins in 2 goes (in a frame) I want to receive a bonus for my Spare, my roll score should be incremented by the number of pins knocked in the next 1 roll

 As a Player
+So that I know how well I am playing
+I want to know my score so far after each frame

+As a Player
 So that I can finish the game